AhmedAlsohail/ChatGPT-DiscordBot/README.md

 You must set up your own bot and OpenAI Account by adding ***Discord Token & ChatGPT API*** inside the .env file

 # History Log
-Any question asked will be save in the following foramt:
+Any question asked will be save in the following foramt, inside a local text file:

 ```
 2023-04-18 02:26:24